MattStammers/sample-factory/README.md

 bash ./scripts/atari_algo_runner.sh
 ```

+# Issues
 Good luck.
 Feel free to reach out if you want help.
 Below is the original SF documentation which explains the framework excellently.

 The one thing which confused me initially is the --ALGO flag in the config.
 This as far as I can tell is just a placeholder which COULD be implemented if needed but SF is purely for on-policy RF (primarily PPO).
 There is a way to activate V-trace in the config and thus make the model an IMPALA-PPO model but SF is not designed for off-policy algo's like DQN.

 # Sample Factory